Migration import logic

 Import matching

-During import, Collibra Data Governance Center tries to match each migrated object with an object in the target.
+During import, Collibra tries to match each migrated object with an object in the target environment.
 In most cases, matching is done first based on the ID of the object.
-If the target environment does not have an object matching the ID, the matching algorithm will try to use a logical key.
-This logical key may be different depending of the type of object.
+If the target environment does not have an object matching the ID, because the object is new to the source environment for example, the matching algorithm tries to use a logical key.
+This logical key may be different depending on the type of object.

 Tip

-In most cases, the logical key is the Name field, within the same type of object.
-For others, it is usually a combination of properties.
-For example:
+In most cases, the logical key is the name of the object.
+For others, it is usually a combination of properties, for example:

-• For assignment, the logical key is the combination of the asset type ID and scope ID.
+• For assignments, the logical key is the combination of the asset type ID and scope ID.

 Outcome of importing an object

-Depending on the similarity of the objects in the archive and the target environment, importing an archive may create or edit objects.
+Depending on the similarity of the objects in the archive and the target environment, importing an archive may edit existing objects or create new ones.

-Tip Migration will never delete objects, but it may reduce assignments, rename assets and so on.
+Note Migration never deletes objects, but it may reduce assignments, rename assets, or perform other modifications.

-The table below contains the general import logic.
+The table below describes the general import logic:

 Outcome